-- 1 One of the first conditional probability paradoxes was provided by Bertrand.
-It is called the Box Paradox.
+1 One of the first conditional probability paradoxes was provided by Bertrand.23 It is called the Box Paradox.
 A cabinet has three drawers.
 In the first drawer there are two gold balls, in the second drawer there are two silver balls, and in the third drawer there is one silver and one gold ball.
 A drawer is picked at random and a ball chosen at random from the two balls in the drawer.
+Given that a gold ball was drawn, what is the probability that the drawer with the two gold balls was chosen?

+In the next two problems, the reader is asked to assume that the deck has only four cards: the ace of hearts, the ace of spades, the king of hearts, and the king of spades.
+(The reader is also invited to solve these problems using a standard 52-card deck.)

-Given that a gold ball was drawn, what is the probability that the drawer with the two gold balls was chosen? - 2 The following problem is called the two aces problem.
-This problem, dating back to 1936, has been attributed to the English mathematician J. H. C. Whitehead (see Gridgeman).
-This problem was also submitted to Marilyn vos Savant by the master of mathematical puzzles Martin Gardner, who remarks that it is one of his favorites. - A bridge hand has been dealt, i. e. thirteen cards are dealt to each player.
-Given that your partner has at least one ace, what is the probability that he has at least two aces?
-Given that your partner has the ace of hearts, what is the probability that he has at least two aces?
-Answer these questions for a version of bridge in which there are eight cards, namely four aces and four kings, and each player is dealt two cards.
-(The reader may wish to solve the problem with a 52-card deck.) - 3 In the preceding exercise, it is natural to ask "How do we get the information that the given hand has an ace?"
+2 The following problem is called the two aces problem.
+This problem, dating back to 1936, has been attributed to the English mathematician J. H. C. Whitehead (see Gridgeman24).
+This problem was also submitted to Marilyn vos Savant by the master of mathematical puzzles Martin Gardner, who remarks that it is one of his favorites.

+A bridge hand has been dealt.
+Are the following two conditional probabilities equal?
+If a given hand has an ace, what is the probability that the given hand has a second ace?
+Given that the hand has the ace of hearts, what is the probability that the hand has a second ace?

+3 In the preceding exercise, it is natural to ask "How do we get the information that the given hand has an ace?"
 Gridgeman considers two different ways that we might get this information.
-(Again, assume the deck consists of eight cards.) - (a) Assume that the person holding the hand is asked to "Name an ace in your hand" and answers "The ace of hearts."
-What is the probability that he has a second ace?

-&lt;sup>23J.
+23J.
 Bertrand, Calcul des Probabilités, Gauthier-Uillars, 1888.

-&lt;sup>24N.
+24N.
 T. Gridgeman, Letter, American Statistician, 21 (1967), pgs.
 38-39.

-- (b) Suppose the person holding the hand is asked the more direct question "Do you have the ace of hearts?" and the answer is yes.
+- (a) Assume that the person holding the hand is asked to "Name an ace in your hand" and answers "The ace of hearts."
+What is the probability that he has a second ace? - (b) Suppose the person holding the hand is asked the more direct question "Do you have the ace of hearts?" and the answer is yes.
 What is the probability that he has a second ace? - 4 Using the notation introduced in Example 4.29, show that in the example of Brams and Kilgour, if x is a positive power of 2, then